Kylecamb/inventory-shop-system-for-unity/README.md

 Consumables: Items marked Is Consumable are removed from inventory after being used.

 Persistence: Coins and Inventory are saved to PlayerPrefs and loaded automatically when the game starts.
+Because PlayerPrefs is Unity's way of storing data persistently on the user's device (like a small database), any value saved with PlayerPrefs.SetInt() will remain saved even when:

+You load a new scene.

+You close the game and reopen it later.

+This means your players' coin balances will always be carried over, providing a seamless and persistent economic system in your game.